UCI Gravel World Series - Petr Vakoč and Tessa Neefjes sprint to victory at The Gralloch

 "I had my plan for the sprint and it worked out perfectly, so I’m glad but it was really close and I really had to dig deep for this one,” said Vakoč.

 In the distinct women's elite race, starting around two hours later than the men's event to reduce the impact of the mixing within the fields, it was a three-way sprint to decide the victor.
-Neefjes won another tight battle in a time of three hours, forty four minutes and 54 seconds.
-It was just Neefjes second UCI Gravel World Series race this season after she broke her collarbone, with the rider who had to skip The Traka having returned to the series at the Marly Gravel Race last weekend.
+Neefjes won another tight battle in a time of three hours, 44 minutes and 54 seconds.
+It was just Neefjes' second UCI Gravel World Series race this season after she broke her collarbone, with the rider who had to skip The Traka having returned to the series at the Marly Gravel Race last weekend.

 There were just centimetres between her and second-placed British cyclist Ffion Gilbert while Dirty Reiver winner Sophie Wright was just behind, making it to the UCI Gravel World Series podium this time after just missing out when she took fourth at Turnhout Gravel in March.

-"I like winning but I was still a bit happy," said the rider of initially thinking that she had actually come second by claiming the sprint battle.
-"I had a cold this week so I wasn't feeling that fit and I was coming back from collarbone surgery."
+The riders, however, had thought they were sprinting for second on account of miscommunication in the bunch, so it was a pleasant surprise for a delighted Neefjes when she found that the hard-fought sprint had actually been for the top spot.
+"I like winning, but I was still a bit happy," Neefjes said, thinking that she had come second by claiming the sprint battle.
+"I had a cold this week, so I wasn't feeling that fit, and I was coming back from collarbone surgery."

 The 111km race with 1,761m of elevation gain and more than 80% gravel takes riders into the hills of the Galloway and dense woodlands of the Southern Ayrshire UNESCO Biosphere.
-Last year Holmes and Geerike Schreurs won the elite categories but the SD Worx-Protime rider was unable to line up to defend her title, instead still recovering from a bad crash at The Traka.
+Last year, Holmes and Geerike Schreurs won the elite categories, but the SD Worx-Protime rider was unable to line up to defend her title, instead still recovering from a bad crash at The Traka.

 The Gralloch was the second round of the UCI Gravel World Series this weekend, with racing also at SEVEN in Western Australia's Nannup, won by Tiffany Cromwell (Canyon-SRAM zondacrypto) and Mark O'Brien (Trappist).